jfuellert/AFFEvent/README.md

     @end

 ##Changelog
+- August 6, 2013: Released 1.3.0.
+This release features small additions to selector and block handlers by allowing execution in a background thread.
 - August 5, 2013: Released 1.2.0.
 This is a small feature release to extend on block support.
 - August 5, 2013: Confirmed compatibility with MAC OSX 1.06 - 1.08.
 - August 5, 2013: Released version 1.1.0.
 This release features newly added block support with functionality similar to that of selector handlers as well as bug fixes.